“Integrating Somatic Psychotherapy with EMDR Therapy”

 Craig Penner, LMFT, EMDRIA Approved Consultant and Therapist

 EMDR has proven to be a highly effective methodology for reprocessing trauma, working through unfinished material, building strengths and resources, and integrating new learning and states of being.
-The EMDR protocols take advantage of our natural drive for completion.
-From somatic approaches to psychotherapy, we see that bringing awareness to the body and functioning of the nervous system also taps into this inclination towards growth and completion.
+The EMDR protocols take advantage of our natural drive for completion, yet can be a limited guide for adjustments therapists need to make with difficult client dynamics.
+Natural Processing expands on that base, with a somatically based and process-oriented approach that gives more precise and flexible assessment about tracking resiliency and the effective use of bilateral stimulation.

 There are nuanced aspects of our beliefs, postures, reactions, orienting responses, nervous systems, cognitive structures, and muscular and organ systems that are not accessible through words.
-They are driven by the reptilian and limbic parts of the brain, and primitive functions of the nervous system, which do not have verbal language.
+They are driven by parts of the brain, and primitive functions of the nervous system, which do not have verbal language.

-Use of heightened somatic focus in combination with use of EMDR serves many advantages:
+Use of heightened somatic focus in combination with a process-orientation to EMDR serves many advantages:

-1) It helps the client to be more present.
+1) It helps the client to be more present, and regain presence when activated.

 2) It aids the therapist in the task of tracking that presence closely, in ways that go beyond verbal reports.

-3) As levels of activation shift, both before and during EMDR processing, this tracking helps the therapist assess the client’s ongoing resiliency.
+3) As levels of activation shift, both before and during bilateral stimulation processing, this tracking helps the therapist assess the client’s ongoing resiliency.

 4) Similarly to using bilateral stimulation during resource installation, focusing on somatic experiences with judicial use of bilateral stimulation can aid in assessment of resiliency and heighten the opportunity to expand on this resiliency somatically